frangucc/thenodechronbook/README.md

 | Explain or demonstrate how the book is going to work |

 ---

+## The Forefathers of ECE

 ** THE NODE CHRONICLES: ** Page 1: Nicola Tesla, creator of the alternating current is muscled and destroyed.

 > **PANEL ONE** - PULL BACK FROM PREVIOUS IMAGE AND SHOW THE IMAGE OF THE TESLA COIL THROUGH THE CORNEA OF NICOLA TESLAS EYE.
 NO DIALOGUE.